microsoft/ark/docs/quickstart.md

 other_tensor.from_numpy(other_tensor_host)
 ```

 Next, you can run the ARK runtime using `runtime.run()`, which will run a single iteration of the model.
 To run multiple iterations, you can provide the number as an argument like `runtime.run(iter=100)`.
-To run asynchronously, you can use `runtime.run(async=True)` and wait for its completion with `runtime.wait()`.
+To run asynchronously, you can use `runtime.run(non_blocking=True)` and wait for its completion with `runtime.wait()`.

 ```python
 # Run the ARK program for a single iteration, synchronously.